Ssaava/Developer-Toolbox/CODE_OF_CONDUCT.md

 ## Reporting Incidents

-If you witness or experience any behavior that violates this Code of Conduct, please report it to the project maintainers at [contact-email].
+If you witness or experience any behavior that violates this Code of Conduct, please report it to the project maintainers at [ssavaemma4@gmail.com](ssavaemma4@gmail.com).

 ## Enforcement